Our processes and procedures

 The Medical Council works with regulatory partners and stakeholders in NSW and across Australia to protect the public by regulating registered doctors.

-Together we manage complaints about the professional conduct, performance or health of doctors who practice in NSW.
+Together we manage complaints about doctors who practice in NSW.
 Some of the partners and stakeholders we work with include:

 Australian Health Practitioner Regulation Agency

-The Health Care Complaints Commission is an independent health complaints agency in NSW that investigates and prosecutes serious complaints about registered practitioners, unregistered health practitioners and health service providers, including hospitals.
-The Medical Council works in collaboration with the Commission to receive and manage complaints about registered doctors and registered medical students in NSW.
+The Health Care Complaints Commission is an independent health complaints agency in NSW.
+It investigates and prosecutes serious complaints about registered health practitioners, unregistered health practitioners and health service providers, including hospitals.
+The Medical Council works in collaboration with the Commission to receive and manage complaints about indvidual registered doctors and registered medical students in NSW.

 NSW Civil and Administrative Tribunal